Zegnat/php-innertext/README.md

 This is an approximate implementation of [the WHATWG innerText attribute](https://html.spec.whatwg.org/multipage/dom.html#the-innertext-idl-attribute) from a plain DOM, without any knowledge of rendering or CSS.
 This was drafted to be used as a replacement of the `textContent` DOM property in [microformats2](http://microformats.org/wiki/microformats2) parsers.
 So the outlay of a plaintext version of an element could still be easily displayed for reading without unexpected side-effects (like `<br>` elements disappearing).

+For whitespace normalisation this emulates [the white space processing rules](https://drafts.csswg.org/css-text/#white-space-rules) from the CSS Text Module Level 3 specification, currently a draft from the CSS Working Group at W3C.

 ## Annotated Implementation

 ### innerText